ckn3/S2DL/README.md

 ### Step 3: Running the Framework

 1. Open MATLAB and navigate to the S2DL project's working directory.
 2. Launch the `S2DL_main.m` script.
 The script will automatically detect datasets placed within the appropriate directory and proceed with the unsupervised hyperspectral image clustering process.
+The best parameters for datasets listed in the paper are located at `backEnd/Misc/Preprocessing/loadHyperparameters.m`.

 By following these steps, you'll be able to utilize benchmark datasets, such as Indian Pines, Salinas and Salinas A, to evaluate the performance of the S2DL framework effectively.